-Prerequisite: CIS 250 and MATH 159 or MATH 164 This course covers mathematical principles and techniques required for analysis, proofs and general understanding of algorithms used in computer science.
+Prerequisite: CIS 250 and MATH 159 or MATH 164

+This course covers mathematical principles and techniques required for analysis, proofs and general understanding of algorithms used in computer science.
 Topics include: algorithms, combinatorics, sets, functions, mathematical induction and understanding and doing proofs.
 Also covered are "big oh," omega and theta notations for the growth of functions, graphs, trees and Boolean Algebra.

-170 Web Design for Non-Designers 3 Credit Hours 3 Billable Contact Hours Prerequisite: CIS 130 or MDTC 160 or WPR 102 or WPR 110 W
+170 Web Design for Non-Designers 3 Credit Hours 3 Billable Contact Hours

+Prerequisite: CIS 130 or MDTC 160 or WPR 102

-This course covers basic skills and concepts in Dreamweaver, Flash and Photoshop.
-This course is designed for students in disciplines outside of MCCC's graphic and web design programs who desire and/or need skills in multiple Web software applications for the purposes of creating and editing graphic content for and adding content to an existing Web site.
-Examples of such disciplines include but are not limited to journalism and the administrative professional degree program.
+This course covers basic skills and concepts in Dreamweaver, Flash, and Photoshop.
+This course is designed for students in disciplines outside of MCCC's Graphic and Web Design programs who desire and/or need skills in multiple web software applications for the purposes of creating and editing graphic content for and adding content to an existing Web site.
+Examples of such disciplines include but are not limited to journalism and the Administrative Professional degree program.

-171 Using the Internet
+171 Using the Internet 1 Credit Hour 1 Billable Contact Hour